brodieG/r2c/README.md

 group statistics like `sum`, the sorting / splitting step can be slower than the computation.

-Additionally, I did not time the compilation step under the view that compilation should be amortized over many applications.

 ## Are we Re-Inventing the Wheel?

 If you're satisfied with simple expressions such as `sum(x)` then there are